aazuspan/stacmap/docs/source/index.rst

    $ pip install stacmap

 To get started, just pass a STAC item or collection to the ``stacmap.explore`` function.
+Check out the `quickstart guide <https://stacmap.readthedocs.io/en/latest/tutorials/quickstart.html>`_ for more information.

 .. code-block:: python